Freight Shipping from New York City to Baltimore

 How much does it cost to ship freight from New York City to Baltimore?

-Full truckload (FTL) rates from New York City, NY to Baltimore, MD currently range from $473-$583 for a standard dry van load over the 220-mile route.
+Full truckload (FTL) rates from New York City, NY to Baltimore, MD currently range $473-$583 (roughly $2.15-$2.65 per mile over 220 miles).
 LTL shipments typically cost $321-$587 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from New York City to Baltimore?

-Standard FTL transit from New York City to Baltimore is approximately 4 hrs by truck over 220 miles.
+Standard FTL transit from New York City to Baltimore is approximately 4 hrs by truck over 220 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for New York City to Baltimore freight?